What is the difference between a relative and absolute path?

 When working on a Linux computer used as a web server to show web pages on the Internet.
 It can be confusing to know what to use for the relative and absolute path.
 We've found that most of this confusion comes from not understanding that the root directory for your web page is the public_html directory.

 In the absolute path example shown above, when linking files online, the absolute path would start with "public_html/" which would make the absolute path "public_html/cgi-bin" for the cgi-bin directory.

 Internet URL relative path

 Finally, in this last example, the Internet absolute path is the domain and the web page on that domain.
 Web developers creating links to other pages can use a relative path if the file their linking from is in the same directory.
-See our URL definition for a full explanation of all the parts that make a URL.
+See our URL (uniform resource locator) definition for a full explanation of all the parts that make a URL.

 How to create a working relative path

 Creating a path or URL to a file using the <a>, <img>, or any other tag can be confusing.
 Creating a link to an absolute path is easy since you are pointing to the Internet URL of the file.
 For example, to link the Computer Hope logo (https://www.computerhope.com/logo.gif) the absolute path would be this URL as shown below.

 However, to link to that same image file using a relative path, you must follow the steps below.